 How can I know what the error codes mean?

 Depending on the scan tool you have, you usually get a code without any written explanation.
 Especially if you have a cheap scan tool.
 Yet, this is more than enough.
 Just search that code and your car on the internet or forums.

 What does the VW check engine code p0411 mean?

 Error code P0411 indicates Incorrect Flow in Secondary Air Injection System (SAI).
 This is an emission control system that uses an air pump to flow fresh air into the exhaust system.
 Usual failure points are pump, hoses or check valve.
 Damaged exhaust system can cause this error, as well.

 VW check engine light no codes?

-What could cause VW check engine light after oil change?
+What could cause VW check engine light after an oil change?